5 construction workflow issues that stink worse than your onsite porta potty

 Deloitte’s 2019 Engineering and Construction Industry Outlook highlights the importance of adopting game-changing technology that can give your construction company the edge it needs to achieve and maintain a sustainable competitive advantage.

-If these 5 issues are negatively impacting your team and your day-to-day business processes, then it’s time to take a wrecking ball to your current workflows!
+If these 5 issues are negatively impacting your team and your day-to-day business processes, then it’s time to take a wrecking ball to your current construction workflows!

 - No Digital Infrastructure